kiplangat-bett/Tally_app_ui/README.md

 # Mtaani Collect

-This is a project boostrapped using (vue 2)['https://vuejs.org'] and (quasar Framework)['https://quasar.com'].
+This is a project boostrapped using [vue 2]('https://vuejs.org') and [quasar Framework]('https://quasar.com').
 The projects provides a platform for researchers and data collection organizations and individuals to easily record labeled data for easy access at a later date

 ## Project Setup
 ```